pkubowicz/idea-scala-kotlin/README.md

 ## Good in Scala

 - good translation to static methods when used in Java
+- can use named parameters on Java code compiled with `-parameters`
 - sometimes you can use a lambda to create an anonymous class instance

 ## Bad in Scala